notadeejay/rbc-training/data/Week 5 Day 1/03__HTML Forms__Reading.md

 ### placeholder

 The placeholder attribute adds some text to the input that will be shown when it is empty.
-You'll usually see it with a prompt or example.
+You'll usually see it with a prompt or example to help the user fill out the form.

 ```html
   <input type="text" placeholder="I'm a placeholder..."/>